What is white tea? What are the health benefits?

 With many more waiting to be discovered in every cup brewed.
 Combined, these vitamins, minerals and other antioxidants can support healthy living in a plethora of ways.
 Now, let’s explore the ‘what's’ the ‘hows’ and the ‘whys’.

-White Tea benefits start with antioxidants.
+Its benefits start with antioxidants.
 These antioxidants are, very potentially, the answer to many ailments in society.
 The most crucial antioxidant found in White Tea is Epigallocatechin gallate (EGCG).

 This polyphenolic antioxidant can combat free radicals in the body.
 These, in turn, are the product of natural, though harmful, human oxidation.